 The word "simplified" in the title might suggest that I obtained this algorithm by starting from an existing acceleration of the Koetter-Vardy algorithm and simplifying it.
 I actually obtained the algorithm in a completely different way.
-I started with a very simple algorithm by Howgrave-Graham that was published in 1997, years before the Guruswami-Sudan algorithm, and that was subsequently understood to achieve the same results as the Guruswami-Sudan algorithm.
+I started with a very simple algorithm by Howgrave-Graham that was published in 1997 and that was subsequently understood to have the same decoding capability as the Guruswami-Sudan algorithm.
 I then tweaked the Howgrave-Graham algorithm to match the Koetter-Vardy results.
-The Howgrave-Graham algorithm does not seem to be widely known among coding theorists; see Section 3 and [6] for further discussion of the history.
+The Howgrave-Graham algorithm does not seem to be widely known among coding theorists, including those working on code-based cryptography; see Section 3 and [9] for further discussion of the history.